Hush (2016 feature film): Plot

 While a badly wounded Maddie struggles to cock the crossbow, Sarah's boyfriend, John, arrives looking for Sarah.
 The killer poses as a police officer responding to a call, but John grows suspicious when the killer drops Sarah's earring, which he took as a trophy.
 Before John can subdue the killer with a rock, Maddie inadvertently distracts him by banging on the window, and the killer fatally stabs him in the neck.
-A dying John puts the killer in a chokehold to allow Maddie to escape, but she realizes that if she flees, she will either be caught or bleed to death; her only chance for survival is to fight.
+A dying John puts the killer in a chokehold to allow Maddie to escape, but she realizes that if she flees, she will either bleed to death or be caught; her only chance for survival is to fight.

 Outside, the killer prepares to kill Maddie’s cat, but she shoots him in the shoulder with the crossbow.
 While racing inside, Maddie drops the last bolt and reaches for it, but the killer slams the sliding door on her wrist, then allows her to pull her mangled hand inside and lock the door.
 When he threatens to enter the house, Maddie writes "do it, coward" on the door with her own blood.
 As the killer bashes the door with a tire iron, Maddie uses her laptop to type up a description of the killer and a message to her family, before locking herself in the bathroom, armed with a knife.

 Failing to break through the door, the killer crashes through the bathroom skylight behind Maddie, unnoticed until he breathes on her neck.
-She stabs him in the knee and he pursues her to the kitchen, where she blinds him with insecticide and disorients him with her visual smoke alarm.
+She stabs him in the knee, and he pursues her to the kitchen, where she blinds him with insecticide and disorients him with her visual smoke alarm.
 He begins strangling her, but she impales him in the neck with a corkscrew, finally killing him.
-Retrieving her phone from his corpse, Maddie dials 9-1-1 and sits outside with him, smiling as the police arrive.
+Retrieving her phone from his corpse, Maddie dials 9-1-1 and flees to her porch steps, where she pets her cat, smiling as the police arrive.